xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/layout_editor.md

 order: 100
 published: true
 ---
 Layout Editor is a tool of the Theme Tweaker addon that aims at editing a page layout.
-You can drag-n-drop the info blocks using this tool to change the position.
+You can drag‑n‑drop the info blocks using this tool to change the position.
 It can also help to change the store logo, favicon and Apple icon if necessary.

 {% toc %}